Tit for tat: Problems

 Suppose X = 0.
 There is no profitable deviation from (Down, Left) or from (Up, Right).
 However, if the value of X deviates by any amount, no matter how small, then the equilibrium no longer stands.
 It becomes profitable to deviate to up, for example, if X has a value of 0.000001 instead of 0.
 Thus, the equilibrium is very precarious.
 In its usage in the Wikipedia article, knife-edge conditions is referring to the fact that very rarely, only when a specific condition is met and, for instance, X, equals a specific value is there an equilibrium.

 Tit for two tats could be used to mitigate this problem; see the description below.
 "Tit for tat with forgiveness" is a similar attempt to escape the death spiral.
 When the opponent defects, a player employing this strategy will occasionally cooperate on the next move anyway.
 The exact probability that a player will respond with cooperation depends on the line-up of opponents.

 Furthermore, the tit-for-tat strategy is not proved optimal in situations short of total competition.
 For example, when the parties are friends it may be best for the friendship when a player cooperates at every step despite occasional deviations by the other player.
 Most situations in the real world are less competitive than the total competition in which the tit-for-tat strategy won its competition.

-Tit for tat is very different from grim trigger, in that it is forgiving in nature, as it immediately produces cooperation, should the competitor chooses to cooperate.
+Tit for tat is very different from grim trigger, in that it is forgiving in nature, as it immediately produces cooperation, should the competitor choose to cooperate.
 Grim trigger on the other hand is the most unforgiving strategy, in the sense even a single defect would the make the player playing using grim trigger defect for the remainder of the game.